 Sales Managers consistently ask me what tips or tricks they can use in an interview to ensure hiring an ‘A’ player.
-Since SBI has started measuring ‘Ramp to Productivity Failure Rate’ (aka: how many of your people hit their quota vs. how many fail and leave the company), it has slowly been increasing.
+Since SBI has started measuring ‘Ramp Failure Rate’ (RFR).
+This measures how many of your people hit their quota vs. how many fail and leave the company.
+RFR has slowly been increasing.
 Our median rate 9 years ago was 42%.
 It is now 52%.
 This means 52% of all new hires FAIL.
 This means over half of all new sales hires don’t make their quota in year one.
 Ouch.

 But what happens when you don’t have a TM program?
 What happens when you are actually in the interview asking questions and listening to the candidate’s answers?
 What do you look for at the ‘moment of truth’?

 4 Sure Signs that indicate an ‘A’ player: